 Swedish Massage uses broad, flowing strokes to promote increased circulation and encourage a profound state of relaxation and rejuvenation.
-It is generally performed directly on the skin, using a lotion or cream to allow for smooth kneading and gliding over muscles, ligaments, and tendons.
-Clients often report feeling lighter and freer in moving, and experience improved sleep and better stress-management, following a massage.
+It is generally performed directly on the skin, using lotion or oil to allow for smooth kneading and gliding over muscles, ligaments, and tendons.
+Clients often report feeling lighter and freer in moving, and experience improved sleep and better stress-management, following a Swedish massage.

 Myofascial/Trigger Point Therapy uses deep, concentrated pressure to release ‘trigger points’ in muscles.
 Trigger points are painful, irritated areas of muscles that are caught in constant contraction, often described as “knots” by clients.
 Myofascial/Trigger Point Therapy is helpful in treating tissue injuries, trauma, or overuse by breaking up scar tissue, increasing circulation, and decreasing the pain associated with the contracted section of muscle.
 Trigger Points often refer pain to another area of the body; for instance, carpal tunnel/wrist problems often originate in (or are aggravated by) trigger points found the neck muscles.